San Diego Wound Care & Hyperbaric Medicine

 Ostomy Care and Management

-Our ostomy clinical staffed by Wound Ostomy Continence Nurses (WOCNs) who are specially trained to provide complete ostomy care including:
+Our ostomy clinical staff includes Wound Ostomy Continence Nurses (WOCNs) who are specially trained to provide complete ostomy care including:

 - Pre-operative site marking and education